- Explain water potential and predict movement of water in plants by applying the principles of water potential

 - the transmembrane pathway: in this pathway, water moves through water channels present in the plant cell plasma membranes, from one cell to the next, until eventually reaching the xylem.

-Water and minerals that move into a cell through the plasma membrane has been “filtered” as they pass through water or other channels within the plasma membrane; however water and minerals that move via the apoplast do not encounter a filtering step until they reach a layer of cells known as the endodermis which separate the vascular tissue (called the stele in the root) from the ground tissue in the outer portion of the root.
-The endodermis is exclusive to roots, and serves as a checkpoint for materials entering the root’s vascular system.
+Water and minerals that move into a cell through the plasma membrane has been “filtered” as it passes through water or other channels within the plasma membrane; however water and minerals that move via the apoplast do not encounter a filtering step until they reach a layer of cells known as the endodermis which separate the vascular tissue (called the stele in the root) from the ground tissue in the outer portion of the root.
+The endodermis is present only in roots, and serves as a checkpoint for materials entering the root’s vascular system.
 A waxy substance called suberin is present on the walls of the endodermal cells.
 This waxy region, known as the Casparian strip, forces water and solutes to cross the plasma membranes of endodermal cells instead of slipping between the cells.
-This ensures that only materials required by the root pass through the endodermis, while toxic substances and pathogens are generally excluded.
+This process ensures that only materials required by the root pass through the endodermis, while toxic substances and pathogens are generally excluded.

-How is water transported up a plant against gravity, when there is no “pump” to move water through a plant’s vascular tissue?
+How is water transported up a plant against gravity, when there is no “pump” or input of cellular energy to move water through a plant’s vascular tissue?
 There are three hypotheses that explain the movement of water up a plant against gravity.
 These hypotheses are not mutually exclusive, and each contribute to movement of water in a plant, but only one can explain the height of tall trees:

 - Root pressure pushes water up

 - Capillary action draws water up within the xylem